-- a. encouraging APEC economies in the construction of domestic telecommunications and information infrastructure based on their own reality; - b. promoting a competition driven environment;

-- c. encouraging business/private sector investment and participation; - d. creating a flexible policy and regulatory framework; - e. intensifying cooperation among APEC economies; - f. narrowing the infrastructure gap between the developed and the industrializing economies; - g. ensuring open and non-discriminatory access to public telecommunications networks for all information providers and users in accordance with domestic laws and regulations; - h. ensuring universal provision of and access to public telecommunications services; - i. promoting diversity of content, including cultural and linguistic diversity; and - i. ensuring the protection of intellectual property rights, privacy and data security.
+- a. encouraging APEC economies in the construction of domestic telecommunications and information infrastructure based on their own reality; - b. promoting a competition driven environment; - c. encouraging business/private sector investment and participation; - d. creating a flexible policy and regulatory framework; - e. intensifying cooperation among APEC economies; - f. narrowing the infrastructure gap between the developed and the industrializing economies; - g. ensuring open and non-discriminatory access to public telecommunications networks for all information providers and users in accordance with domestic laws and regulations; - h. ensuring universal provision of and access to public telecommunications services; - i. promoting diversity of content, including cultural and linguistic diversity; and - j. ensuring the protection of intellectual property rights, privacy and data security.

-- a. conform, where appropriate, to the Guidelines on Trade in International Value-Added Network Services (IVANS) and generally conform, where appropriate, to the Guidelines on the regional Harmonization of Equipment Certification Procedures: - b. continue to work to harmonize administrative procedures governing certification of customer telecommunications equipment; - c. accelerate the pace of implementation of the Mutual Recognition Arrangement on Conformity Assessment for Telecommunications Equipment (MRA); - d. share information on the state of the telecommunications regulatory environment and infrastructure development in each APEC œonomy in order to improve business/private sector access to related policies, regulations and other information; - e. promote electronic commerce through seminars, studies on electronic data interchange application development, and experiments on the interoperability and suitability for electronic commerce of various networks; - f. increase cooperation in infrastructure activities between APEC and other international institutions and fora; - g. encourage the testing and dissemination of new technologies to achieve the Asia-Pacific Information Infrastructure (APII). - h. promote human resources development by means such as holding training courses on privatization and competition in telecommunications and information industries, and working towards a distance learning pilot project for experts in this area: - work to encourage universal access to internet services, to bridge the digital divide at the domestic, regional and global levels and to cooperate and collaborate with the business/private sector in this effort. - j. foster discussion between business/private sector and governments on appropriate means to assess and reward the value of products and services exchanged in the provision of converged Internet services among APEC economies, consistent with the APEC Principles on International Charging Arrangements for Internet Services; - k. foster the development of effective policies that support competitive markets in the domestic and international telecommunications and information industries.

-- l. work to ensure that policy and regulatory environments better foster the uptake of e-commerce; - m. implement, within voluntary time frames, the APEC Interconnection Principles and consult on the need for further discussions on interconnection; and - n. implement the Gender Integration Plan.
+- a. conform, where appropriate, to the Guidelines on Trade in International Value-Added Network Services (IVANS) and generally conform, where appropriate, to the Guidelines on the regional Harmonization of Equipment Certification Procedures; - b. continue to work to harmonize administrative procedures governing certification of customer telecommunications equipment; - c. accelerate the pace of implementation of the Mutual Recognition Arrangement on Conformity Assessment for Telecommunications Equipment (MRA); - d. share information on the state of the telecommunications regulatory environment and infrastructure development in each APEC economy in order to improve business/private sector access to related policies, regulations and other information; - e. enhance cooperation and encourage capacity building on information security and network security; - f. promote electronic commerce through seminars, studies on electronic data interchange application development, and experiments on the interoperability and suitability for electronic commerce of various networks; - g. increase cooperation in infrastructure activities between APEC and other international institutions and fora: - h. encourage the testing and dissemination of new technologies to achieve the Asia-Pacific Information Infrastructure (APII). - i. promote human resources development by means such as holding training courses on privatization and competition in telecommunications and information industries, and working towards a distance learning pilot project for experts in this area; - j. work to encourage universal access to internet services, to bridge the digital divide at the domestic, regional and global levels and to cooperate and collaborate with the business/private sector in this effort. - k. foster discussion between business/private sector and governments on appropriate means to assess and reward the value of products and services exchanged in the provision of converged Internet services among APEC economies, consistent with the APEC Principles on International Charging Arrangements for Internet Services; - I. foster the development of effective policies that support competitive markets in the domestic and international telecommunications and information industries. - m. work to ensure that policy and regulatory environments better foster the uptake of e commerce; - n. implement, within voluntary time frames, the APEC Interconnection Principles and consult on the need for further discussions on interconnection; and - o. implement the Gender Integration Plan.